Toulouse is the destination for aviation enthusiasts and foodies too.

 Aeroscopia tickets for adults cost 19 euros, and 15 € for minors.

-Entrance for the flight simulator is 19 euros on top.
+Entrance to the flight simulator is 19 euros on top.

 At Toulouse Aeronautical University ENAC, French air traffic controllers and, for example, Airbus employees are trained.
-In total, there are no less than 500 aviation-related companies in the city.
+In total, there are no fewer than 500 aviation-related companies in the city.

 Space oddity